openbmc/docs/designs/multihost-ipmi-design.md

 looks to be a simple change but impacts the existing platforms which are already using it.This may not be a right approach.

-## Approach2:Create multiple ipmid to handle multihost.One ipmid process per host.
+## Approach2:Create multiple ipmid to handle multihost.One ipmid process per host

 This is a multi service appoach,one instance of ipmid service shall be spawned to respond each host.The changes looks simple and no major design change from the existing design.
 But many common handlers will be running as duplicate in multiple instances.

-## Approach3:Using a different IPMI channel for handling multiple host.
+## Approach3:Using a different IPMI channel for handling multiple host

 Using a different IPMI channel for handling multiple hosts, in the ipmbbridged the channel id can be used to identify host.
 In this approach we will be having